top of page

 Inflight Entertainment

 At Inflight Dublin, I worked on redefining how inflight entertainment products are created, managed, and experienced across internal teams, airline clients, and passengers.
+The project aimed navigating a highly specialised and unfamiliar domain, quickly building context, and translating complexity into scalable, user-centered solutions across multiple touchpoints.

 Project Overview